Featured image from Guilty of Romance

 38) The Assassin (Hou, 2015)

 Also one of the most beautiful films of the decade.
-Hou is a filmmaker of quiet contemplation, whereas wuxia is a genre of sensory overload.
-This antinomy is at the center of this film, in much the same way as the tension between Hou’s style and the club scene is at the center of Millennium Mambo.
+Hou is a filmmaker of quiet contemplation, working here in the wuxia genre.
+This antinomy is at the center of this film, in much the same way as the incongruity between Hou’s style and the club scene is at the center of Millennium Mambo.
 All the shots through gauzy fabric are just astonishing.

 39) Museum Hours (Cohen, 2012)